 PROS: Tape is easy to come by.
 I've used Fixomull Stretch in this video but you can use any tape like paper tape, RockTape, Leukoplast or moleskin (moleskin is just a thick tape, in my book).

 CONS: You have to reapply it every day.

 MY EXPERIENCE: A lot of people find taping ia all they need to stop heel blisters.
 I wished I was that lucky.
 While I found it saved me from the red raw deroofed blisters on the back of my heels (a big relief!), it didn’t always stop me from getting blisters.

 PS: If you get back-of-heel blisters in spite of taping, here’s why.
 Don't be disheartened, just move on to one of the other options.

-CONS: The thicker the better the pressure relief, but the further it pushes your foot forward in your shoe.
+CONS: The thicker the better for pressure relief, but takes up a lot of room in your shoe.

 MY EXPERIENCE: While a donut pad makes intuitive sense, and they can help blisters in lots of areas of your foot, I never found it gave enough relief to my poor back-of-heel blisters once they were blistered.

 PS: Rather than moleskin, use podiatry felt which is much thicker, and Fixomull Stretch over the top.
 I've popped a video below so you can see how to make a donut pad from felt (albeit for the ball of the foot in the video).

 This moleskin donut pad is quite thin - a thicker podiatry felt donut pad would offer more protection.
 I use the 5mm felt in our online store.